-California rolled out a unique approach to enforcing the State's Labor Code when it enacted the Private Attorney General Act of 2004 (PAGA) codified in Cal.
+California rolled out a unique approach to enforcing the State's Labor Code when it enacted the Private Attorney General Act (PAGA) codified in Cal.
 Lab.
 Code § 2698, et seq.
 PAGA allows a private citizen to pursue civil penalties on behalf of the State of California Labor and Workforce Development Agency (LWDA) provided the formal notice and waiting procedures of the law are followed.

 More specifically, PAGA claims allow current and former employees to file lawsuits to recover civil penalties that would otherwise only be recoverable by the government.
 It is used for wage-and-hour and safety violations, and the lawsuits are filed on behalf of the named employee and other “aggrieved” current and former employees.

 While similar to a “class-action lawsuit”, a PAGA claim is considered a “representative lawsuit,” and it can be pursued without meeting all the requirements of class certification.
 That means it is easier for the employee's attorney to pursue, but still has the consequences of aggregating multiple employees.

 The concept behind the law is that the state's labor agency does not have the resources to handle the penalty claims.
 The statute authorizes private attorneys to step into the state's shoes to pursue those cases and entitles them to recover reasonable attorney's fees if the employee prevails.

 PAGA Bills That Didn't Make the Cut This Session